From Classical to Quantum Reinforcement Learning and Its Applications in Quantum Control: A Beginner's Tutorial: Abstract

 \section{Abstract}

-This tutorial is designed to make reinforcement learning (RL) more accessible to undergraduate students by offering clear, example-driven explanations.
-It focuses on bridging the gap between RL theory and practical coding applications, addressing common challenges that students face when transitioning from conceptual understanding to implementation.
-Through hands-on examples and approachable explanations, the tutorial aims to equip students with the foundational skills needed to confidently apply RL techniques in real-world scenarios. \textit{Code Availability}: \url{https://github.com/asen009/Reinforcement_Tutorial_Undergraduates}
+This tutorial is designed to make reinforcement learning (RL) more accessible to undergraduate students and researchers by offering clear, example-driven explanations.
+It focuses on bridging the gap between RL theory and practical coding, addressing common challenges that one faces when transitioning from conceptual understanding to implementation.
+Through hands-on examples and approachable explanations, the tutorial aims to equip the reader with the foundational skills needed to confidently apply RL techniques in real-world scenarios. \textit{Code Availability}: \url{https://github.com/asen009/Reinforcement_Tutorial_Undergraduates}

 \twocolumngrid